rccarlin/squealer_project/README.md

 ### What is the Squealer?
-The Squealer is an accessibility and educational tool designed to allow the user to adjust the fitted line of a simple (1D) linear regression problem or the separating line of a 2D logistic regression task.
+The Squealer is an accessibility and educational tool designed to allow users to adjust the fitted line of a simple (1D) linear regression problem or the separating line of a 2D logistic regression task.
 As the line gets moved around the space, the user receives visual and audio feedback regarding the quality of the new fit.
 In the case of linear regression, the color of a point is its residual squared, while the frequency of the pitch corresponds to the residual sum of squares,